infra-monkey/ansible_role_freeipa_backup/README.md

 >Use `ipa-restore` to restore those backups.
 Make sure to set the appropriate options.

+>Webhook notifications only support rocketchat for the moment.

 # Variables

 | Name  | Type | Required | Default Value | Description |